Sons of Mesopotamia

-The Sons of Mesopotamia, also known as Abnaa Al-Nahrain and Bnay Nahrain (ܒܢ̈ܝ ܢܗܪ̈ܝܢ, أبناء النهرين), was an ethnic Assyrian political party based in northern Iraq.
+The Sons of Mesopotamia (ܒܢ̈ܝ ܢܗܪ̈ܝܢ, أبناء النهرين) was an Iraqi Assyrian political party.
 It was founded in 2013, and was headquartered in Erbil, Iraq.
 Established to further the political objectives of the Assyrian people in Iraq, the party won one seat in the 2013 Kurdistan Region parliamentary election.

 The party was named after Mesopotamia, also known as Beth Nahrain, or "the land of rivers" which was the historical location of Assyria, the ancient empire that encompassed Iraq, Syria, and parts of Iran and Turkey.
 The chosen name reflects on the ethnic identity of the party's members, as well as their ongoing struggle to reclaim rights for Assyrians in their ancestral lands.

 The Sons of Mesopotamia was the first and only Assyrian-led political party with a female president, headed by both Galeta Shaba and Basim Bello, the former mayor of Tel Keppe.

 History

 The Sons of Mesopotamia was founded as a splinter group after a number of its members became disillusioned with the leadership of the Assyrian Democratic Movement (ADM) and Yonadam Kanna.
 In a statement issued on July 20, 2013, former members of the ADM, led by Shmaiel Nanno, announced the split.
 In the statement, the party acknowledged that their departure from ADM was not an easy decision, but was necessary as conditions for Assyrians in Iraq had drastically worsened since the US invasion of Iraq.
 The party specified a number of reasons for the split, citing mistrust and misguided leadership under Kanna, a complete monopolization of authority, continued violations against the party's principles and regulations, and disputes regarding strategy.

 The split came as a devastating blow to the ADM, as several notable members—including Shmaiel Nanno, Mikhael Benjamin,and Srood Maqdasy—were among those who left the party and joined the Sons of Mesopotamia.
 Their departure created confusion and a loss of confidence in ADM leadership, causing friction among community members.
 Despite the split, Sons of Mesopotamia has reaffirmed their support for ADM's stated principles and policy platform, and referenced the three martyrs of ADM, Yousip, Youbert, and Youkhanna, in their mission statement.
 Many members and supporters see the political party as a realization and restoration of ADM's original mission.

 In 2023, the party joined the Athra Alliance, a political alliance representing Assyrian interests in Iraq.